anBertoli/simple-strings/docs/intro.md

 strings.
 Those strings are easier to use and resemble the dynamic string types of other programming languages (like the String type in
 Rust).

-# How dynamic strings work

-At the core of the SS strings library there is a string type represented as a struct as follows.
+At the core of the SS strings library there is a string type represented as the struct `string` showed below.
 This struct represents a heap allocated string handled by the SS library.
-Functions that instantiate strings returns pointers to those structs (the ss typedef below).
+Functions that instantiate strings returns pointers to those structs (the `ss` typedef).

 ```c
 struct string {